Skip to Content

 Here’s a look at a new and clean air filter.
 This is the same brand of AC filter as the dirty one in the photo above.
 The air filter in this photo actually has a lower MERV rating than I normally use.
 I was given this for FREE, so I’m using it.
 BUT, I normally use one of the filters on this list of the Best AC Filter Replacement for Cleaner Air in a Home.

-Now that I’ve covered what happens if your AC filter is dirty, let’s go over some answers to the most common questions about AC filters.
+Now that I’ve covered what happens if AC filter is dirty, let’s go over what it means when you have a loud AC filter or AC Return vent.

 How to Fix a Loud AC Return Vent